Strokestown Park HOuse

 The National Famine Museum

 The National Famine Museum is located in the original stable yards of Strokestown Park House.
-It was designed to commemorate the history of the famine of Ireland and in some way to balance the history of the 'Big House'.
-The Famine Museum uses the unique documents that were discovered in the estate office, dealing with the administration of the estate during the tenure of the Mahon family.
+It was designed to commemorate the history of the Irish famine.
+The Famine Museum uses the unique documents that were discovered in the estate office of the house dealing with the administration of the estate during the tenure of the Mahon family.
 This collection includes many haunting pleas from starving tenants on the estate and the response they received.